WilliamQLiu/williamqliu.github.io/_posts/2018-02-20-apache-airflow.md

 out your workflow, but not say anything about exactly _WHAT_ we actually want to do (A, B, C can be anything).
 DAGS are defined in Python and placed into the `DAG_FOLDER`.

+So I think of this as a __DAG__ can only go down the line in tasks.
+The tasks might split so that some run in parallel, but they can't circle back to another task (because that'll cause an infinite loop for that task), which will only cause more issues when that task scheduled to run at regular intervals (say every 15 minutes, it creates another infinite loop).
+So yeah, that's why DAGs just go down the line in tasks instead of circling back.

+Important Note: For DAGs, these should be atomic, idempotent items.

 #### DAGs and default arguments

 When we create a task, we can define a dictionary of default parameters that we can use.
 These parameters depend